 To charge money today for services, you have to be offering something unique, something worthy of paying a premium.
 For many, today’s football-related announcement may be the first time many members of the public have encountered an exclusive online premium service; particularly one that was previously free offline.

 Newspapers have toyed with the idea of charging for their journalistic content online (see ‘Is Rupert Murdoch Right to Charge for Online News), but that, as with football matches, may be doomed to failure.
 If the content is available elsewhere for free, i.e. you can watch a match through an alternative stream or visit another website, the ‘premium’ element of whatever it is you’re promoting is lost.

 Internet businesses often need to be very canny in how they choose to monetise their site.
 Advertising is always the leading solution, it’s what sustains search engines, social media – with the exception of Twitter – as well as most blogs and news sites.
 It’s a solution that is largely unobtrusive, doesn’t deter visitors and ensures that you can financially benefit from your website’s success.

 People will pay of course, particularly if they see it as a preferred choice or aren’t aware of any competitors.
 But the mass boycott mooted by sections of the England faithful may well be muted when Saturday comes around; and by purchasing the pay-per-view subscription, they may well be helping to change the way we all view television in the future.

-Hulu, the hugely successful American online TV service, is coming to the UK early next year, which may grease the wheels of change.
+Hulu, the hugely successful American online TV service, is came to the UK shortly after this post was originally written in 2009.
 The BBC, ITV and Channel 4 all currently offer online services to watch television over here, with the BBC’s iPlayer format proving to be particularly successful.
 So, despite the BBC being a publicly fund non-profit organisation, maybe there is a market for Internet television here that can successfully monetise; we’re just not too happy paying for it directly.